Generative Proxemics: A Prior for 3D Social Interaction from Images

 Abstract

 Social interaction is a fundamental aspect of human behavior and communication.
-The way individuals position themselves in relation to others, also known as proxemics, conveys social cues and effects the dynamics of social interaction.
-We present a novel approach that learns a 3D proxemics prior of two people in close social interaction.
-Since collecting a large 3D dataset interacting people is a challenge, we rely on 2D image collections where social interactions are abundant.
-We achieve this by resconstructing pseudo-ground truth 3D meshes of interacting people from images with an optimization approach using existing ground-truth contact maps.
-We then model the proxemics using a novel denoising diffusion model called BUDDI that learns the joint distribution of two people in close social interaction directly in the SMPL-X parameter space.
-Sampling from our generative proxemics model produces realistic 3D human interactions, which we validate through a user study.
-Additionally, we introduce a new optimization method that uses the diffusion prior to reconstruct two people in close proximity from a single image without any contact annotation.
-Our approach recovers more accurate and plausible 3D social interactions from noisy initial estimates and outperforms state-of-the-art methods.
+The way individuals position themselves in relation to others, also known as proxemics, conveys social cues and affects the dynamics of social interaction.
+Reconstructing such interaction from images presents challenges because of mutual occlusion and the limited availability of large training datasets.
+To address this, we present a novel approach that learns a prior over the 3D proxemics two people in close social interaction and demonstrate its use for single-view 3D reconstruction.
+We start by creating 3D training data of interacting people using image datasets with contact annotations.
+We then model the proxemics using a novel denoising diffusion model called BUDDI that learns the joint distribution over the poses of two people in close social interaction.
+Sampling from our generative proxemics model produces realistic 3D human interactions, which we validate through a perceptual study.
+We use BUDDI in reconstructing two people in close proximity from a single image without any contact annotation via an optimization approach that uses the diffusion model as a prior.
+Our approach recovers accurate and plausible 3D social interactions from noisy initial estimates, outperforming state-of-the-art methods.

 Sampling meshes from BUDDI

-BUDDI is a diffusion model that learned the joint distribution of two people in close proxeminty.
+BUDDI is a diffusion model that is trained to model the joint distribution of two people in close proximity.
 It directly generates SMPL-X body model parameters for two people, starting from random noise.

 How does BUDDI work?

-To use BUDDI as a prior in optimization, we adopt the SDS loss presented in previous work like DreamFusion.
-When fitting SMPL-X to image keypoints, in each optimization iteration, we diffuse the current estimate diffuse it and let BUDDI propose a refined estimate.
-The refined estimate is closer to the true distribution of interacting people and serves as prior via an L2-Loss.
-This enables us to fit 3D meshes to images of closely interacting people without replying on ground-truth contact annotations at test time.
+To use BUDDI as a prior in optimization, we adopt the SDS loss presented in previous work like DreamFusion (L diffusion).
+When fitting SMPL-X to image keypoints, in each optimization iteration, we take the current estimate diffuse it and let BUDDI propose a refined estimate.
+The refined estimate is more likely under the true distribution of interacting people and serves as prior via an L2-Loss.
+This enables us to fit 3D meshes to images of closely interacting people without relying on ground-truth contact annotations at test time.

 BibTeX